INSPIRED-GMU/HaTe-Detector/README.md

-# HaTe-Detector
+# HaTe Detector: Detecting and Correcting Harmful Term Use in Computing

-The (Ha)rmful (Te)rminology Detector is a web application for detecting and correcting the use of harmful terminology in computing artifacts.
+The (Ha)rmful (Te)rminology (HaTe) Detector is a web application for detecting and correcting the use of harmful terminology in computing artifacts.
+HaTe Detector connects with your GitHub account and analyzes the markdown files selected.
+HaTe Detector detects a wide range of harmful terms in computing, curated and made available as part of the HaTe Detector infrastructure.

 ## Environment Setup:
 - Install NodeJS (https://nodejs.org/en/download/)